Alarm theory: an explanation of consciousness

-Newswise — Humans possess consciousness.
-But is it merely a by-product of evolution or does it fulfil a fundamental function?
-Professor Albert Newen from Ruhr University Bochum, Germany, and Professor Carlos Montemayor from San Francisco State University, USA, have developed a new theory on this question.
-In the Journal of Consciousness Studies of 1.
-January 2023, they distinguish two levels of consciousness, both of which also have two different functions.
+Humans have consciousness.
+However, is it just a result of evolution or does it serve a crucial purpose?
+Professors Albert Newen from Ruhr University Bochum, Germany, and Carlos Montemayor from San Francisco State University, USA, propose a fresh theory to address this issue.
+They identify two tiers of consciousness, each with two distinct roles, in the January 1, 2023 edition of the Journal of Consciousness Studies.

-The first stage of consciousness is basic arousal the second is general alertness.
-“These two stages are linked to two basic functions that build on each other,” says Albert Newen from the Bochum Institute for Philosophy II, explaining why he doesn’t consider consciousness to be an accidental by-product of evolution.
-According to the alarm theory, basic arousal first emerged in the course of evolution in order to put the body into a state of alarm so that the organism’s life could be preserved.
-This happens, for example, when core functions of life such as breathing, food supply or temperature regulation suddenly become unbalanced and survival is at stake.
+The initial phase of consciousness is fundamental arousal, and the subsequent phase is broad vigilance.
+"These phases correspond to two fundamental functions that are interdependent," explains Albert Newen of the Bochum Institute for Philosophy II, elucidating why he rejects the notion of consciousness as an incidental byproduct of evolution.
+As per the alarm hypothesis, primary arousal developed throughout evolution to induce a state of alarm in the body, which helped maintain the organism's existence.
+This occurs when critical life functions, such as respiration, nutrition, or temperature control, are disrupted abruptly, and survival is at risk.

 Basic arousal puts organisms into a state of alarm

-“When we go out into the hot summer sun, we automatically start to sweat.
-Initially, such slow automatic adaptations usually suffice to keep the body temperature stable.
-They happen unconsciously,” illustrates Carlos Montemayor.
-“But if we suddenly enter a very hot environment, these slow adaptations are no longer sufficient.
-The organism is in danger of being damaged, for example because the skin gets burnt.
-Typically, the body reacts with a pain signal that puts us in a state of alarm, so we do something about it immediately.”
-When sudden pain occurs, reflexes are set in motion, including an avoidance and escape reflex.
-Basic arousal thus has the basic function of putting a biological organism into a state of alarm so that it stops all slow adaptation mechanisms such as sweating and initiates a rapid avoidance and flight response that preserves life.
-Basic arousal by pain continues and guarantees that people care about their body beyond the first reflex reaction.
+Carlos Montemayor illustrates, "When we expose ourselves to scorching summer heat, we begin to sweat automatically.
+Normally, such gradual, involuntary adaptations are adequate to maintain our body temperature.
+They occur unconsciously."
+He continues, "However, if we abruptly enter an extremely hot environment, these gradual adjustments are no longer sufficient.
+The organism is at risk of being harmed, for instance, by sunburn.
+Typically, the body reacts with a pain signal that puts us in an alert state, prompting us to take immediate action."
+Reflexes such as avoidance and escape are activated when sudden pain arises.
+Thus, fundamental arousal has the fundamental function of triggering an alarm state in a biological organism, halting all gradual adaptation processes like sweating and initiating a swift avoidance and escape reaction that preserves life.
+Basic arousal, spurred by pain, endures and ensures that individuals care for their body beyond the initial reflex response.

 General alertness enables new behaviours

-According to Newen and Montemayor, humans and many animals have also developed a general alterness based on this mechanism.
-It enables many forms of learning that go hand in hand with focused attention.
-If the body is put into a state of alarm, organisms can use general alertness not only to activate some reflexes, but also to initiate new actions.
-“For example, it helps us learn that a threat of fire can be eliminated not only by fleeing, but sometimes also by using a fire extinguisher,” outlines Newen.
+Newen and Montemayor propose that humans and several animals have also developed general vigilance based on this mechanism.
+It facilitates various forms of learning that require focused attention.
+If the body is alarmed, organisms can employ general alertness not only to activate reflexes but also to initiate novel actions.
+Newen elaborates, "For instance, it assists us in comprehending that the threat of fire can be eliminated not only by running away, but also by employing a fire extinguisher in some situations."

-Newen and Montemayor see evidence for this theory primarily in two animal studies by groups performing experimental studies.
-In one study from 2020, guided by Yuri Saalmann at the University of Winsconsin, macaques were anaesthetised, just like humans undergoing surgery.
-In this state of unconsciousness, the researchers selectively activated a specific area in the brain, the central lateral thalamus.
-As soon as this stimulation took place, the macaques woke up.
-When the stimulation was stopped, they fell back into unconsciousness.
-“The stimulation acted like a switch to activate consciousness,” explains Carlos Montemayor.
-But it triggered only a basic arousal, because the macaques could feel pain, see things and react to them, but they weren’t able – as with normal wakefulness – to participate in learning tasks.
+Newen and Montemayor derive evidence for their theory primarily from two animal studies conducted by experimental research groups.
+In one study from 2020, led by Yuri Saalmann at the University of Wisconsin, macaques were anesthetized, similar to humans undergoing surgery.
+In this state of unconsciousness, the researchers selectively stimulated a particular region in the brain, the central lateral thalamus.
+As soon as the stimulation was applied, the macaques became conscious.
+When the stimulation ceased, they returned to an unconscious state.
+"The stimulation acted as a switch to trigger consciousness," explains Carlos Montemayor.
+However, it only prompted fundamental arousal because the macaques could feel pain, see things, and react to them, but they were unable, unlike regular wakefulness, to participate in learning tasks.

 Crucial role of the thalamus

-A second experiment, guided by Michael Halassa at the Massachusetts Institute of Technology, additionally proves that mice possess general everyday wakefulness.
-The animals learned to respond to a sound in a different way than to a light signal.
-They were also able to interpret a third signal that told them whether to focus on the sound or the light signal.
-“Seeing as the mice were able to learn this quickly, it is evident that they’ve mastered learning with focused conscious attention and thus possess general alertness,” concludes Albert Newen.
-Other areas of the thalamus were significantly involved, namely the activation of a core area, the nucleus reticularis.
-The alarm theory of consciousness has filled in a gap of major rival theories of consciousness – the so-called global workspace theory of the brain and the information integration theory – which attribute only an insignificant role to the thalamus.
+A second experiment, conducted by Michael Halassa at the Massachusetts Institute of Technology, provides additional evidence that mice possess general wakefulness in their daily lives.
+The animals were trained to respond to a sound differently than to a light signal.
+They were also capable of interpreting a third signal that indicated whether they should focus on the sound or the light signal.
+"Given that the mice learned this quickly, it is clear that they have acquired learning with focused conscious attention and, therefore, possess general vigilance," concludes Albert Newen.
+Other regions of the thalamus, notably the activation of a central area called the nucleus reticularis, were significantly involved.
+The alarm theory of consciousness fills a gap in major rival theories of consciousness, such as the global workspace theory of the brain and the information integration theory, which assign only a minor role to the thalamus.

-In addition to basic arousal and general alertness, humans also possess reflexive self-consciousness, namely the capacity to reflect on themselves, their past and their future.
-“The extent to which some animals have basic forms of reflexive self-consciousness is still an open question,” says Newen.
-“This form of consciousness will be discussed in future work.”
+Humans also have reflexive self-consciousness, which is the ability to reflect on oneself, one's past, and one's future.
+"Whether some animals have basic forms of reflexive self-consciousness is still an open question," says Newen.
+"This type of consciousness will be explored in future research."